 Task Force 4

 The goal of Task Force 4 is to provide insights into best practices for efficient and low-cost biomethane production and grid injection.
-This Task Force is mainly composed of companies active in the biomethane value chain.
+Task Force 4 consists of companies, particularly distribution and transmission operators, with the involvement of the European Commission.

 Task Force 4 is currently formed by three active subgroups (TF 4.1, TF 4.2 and TF 4.4).
 Following the delivery of preliminary results of these three subgroups, Task Force 4 will kick off other three subgroups (TF 4.3, TF 4.5 and TF 4.6).